You are here

 of online meditation groups.

 It's difficult to describe how profoundly connecting, expansive and intimate it is to see, hear and join in silent prayer with others from all over the world.
 You just have to try it.
+You'll find these Centering Prayer groups on the Thomas Keating Chapel:

 - Mondays at 10am Eastern (Miami) Time (in Spanish), hosted by Marilu Ason